voxpupuli/puppet-gitlab_ci_runner/REFERENCE.md

 Data type: `Optional[Integer]`

-defines the interval length, in seconds, between new jobs check.
-The default value is 3; if set to 0 or lower, the default value will be used.
+Defines the interval length, in seconds, between the runner checking for new jobs.
+The default value is 3.
+If set to 0 or lower, the default value is used.

+Default value: `undef`

+##### <a name="-gitlab_ci_runner--shutdown_timeout"></a>`shutdown_timeout`

+Data type: `Optional[Integer]`

+Number of seconds until the forceful shutdown operation times out and exits the process.

 Default value: `undef`